KevinKurtz/windows_on_linode/docs/tools-reference/windows-on-linode/installing-windows-on-linode-vps.md

 1. Create a new Linode VPS, the smallest Linode VPS will work so pick whatever size you'd like.

-2. Once the VM is created, we're going to make a single disk using the settings below.
+2. Once the VM is created, we're going to make a single disk using the settings below (under storage tab).
 The size should be the largest possible allowed, filling all available disk space for this VPS.
+Delete the disks that come with it and add a new one.

 	![VPS Disk Settings.](images/lin2.jpg)

-3. Now we need a Configuration Profile that will boot Windows.
+3. Now we need a Configuration Profile that will boot Windows (under configuration tab).
 The settings below get it done.

 	![Configuratio Manager part 1.](images/lin4.jpg)
 	...
 	![Configuration Manager part 2.](images/lin5.jpg)

-4. Next we boot the VPS into Rescue Mode and access it via the Glish interface.
+4. Next we boot the VPS into Rescue Mode and access it via the Lish interface.

 	![Booting into resuce mode.](images/lin6.jpg)

-	The Glish option is under the "Remote Access" tab.
+	The Lish option is at the top.

 	![Getting Glish up for us.](images/lin7.jpg)